 Protecting our pet’s health is not optional

 However, as anyone who’s owned an animal knows, maintaining a healthy relationship between pet and human takes work.
 While a healthy pet can be an indispensable friend, an unhealthy pet needs our help and support.
-And not working to advance animal well-being can also pose a risk to owners.
+And not working to advance pet well-being can also pose a risk to owners.

 More than 60% of infectious diseases that infect humans are zoonotic, or diseases that can be passed between animals and humans.